CCQ and HPC Jobs

 HPC Job Script Introduction

 A script is a set of instructions that specify how a job should be executed.
-These instructions are general in nature, since CloudyCluster can be used to run an wide variety of job types on GCP.
+These instructions are general in nature, since CloudyCluster can be used to run a wide variety of job types on GCP.

 Torque and Slurm are job schedulers used to start, hold, monitor and cancel jobs submitted via the CloudyCluster interface.
-CCQ is a meta-scheduler provided with CloudyCluster that handles the instance selection and scaling the passes off the jobs to the configured scheduler, Torque or Slurm.
+CCQ is a meta-scheduler provided with CloudyCluster that handles the instance selection and scaling the passes the jobs off to the configured scheduler, Torque or Slurm.